How To Choose the Right Kindle Keywords

 - How to increase your book rankings and increase your sales

-How Do Kindle Keywords Work To Sell Books?
+What Are Kindle Keywords & How Do They Work To Sell Books?

-Keywords, or more specifically, Kindle Keywords when talking about Amazon books, are the words a shopper uses when looking for a book, and thus, they are the words we want our book to show up for when someone types it in.
+Keywords, or more specifically, Kindle Keywords when talking about Amazon books, are the words a shopper uses when looking for a book or ebook, and thus, they are the words we want our book to show up for when someone types it in.

 How To Find Profitable Kindle Keywords